JackSlateur/backurne/README.md

 To activate some LV, especially if the lives inside vmdk (see vmware support), you will need to tell LVM to allow such behavior.\
 By default, LVM refuses to activate LVs that shows up in multiple PVs.\
 To allow this, edit `/etc/lvm/lvm.conf`, and set `allow_changes_with_duplicate_pvs` to `1`.\

+Microsoft LDM support
+---

+Microsoft dynamic disks are supported.
+You will need the `ldmtool` to map those.\
+A single dynamic disk as well as a dynamic disk spread across multiple block devices (inside a VMFS for instance) are supported.\
+However, mapping multiple unrelated dynamic disk is not supported.
+For instance, if you map a backup A, and an unrelated backup B,\
+while both of them contains dynamic disks, the behavior is unexpected.\

 "Bare-metal" restore